habhibo/morse_decoder/README.md

 # Morse Decoder App
 Morse Decoder is a mobile application designed to translate Morse code, including the ability to decode Morse code from a flickering flashlight using your device's camera.
+Made by Iheb Mechergui for an Upwork client.

 # Technical Characteristics
 App Name: